SSlinky/VBA-Standard/docs/Content/NamingConventions.md

 ## Syle Conventions

 There are a lot of different naming styles.
-It helps to be able to recognize what naming style is being used, independently from what they are used for.
+It helps to be able to recognise what naming style is being used, independently from what they are used for.

 The following naming styles are distinguished in this guide:

 * `mixedCase` also known as lower CamelCase.
 * `CapitalizedWords` also known as CapWords, CapCase, PascalCase, or upper CamelCase.

-     Note: When using acronyms in CapWords, capitalize all the letters of the acronym.
+     Note: When using acronyms in CapWords, capitalise all the letters of the acronym.
 Thus HTTPServerError is better than HttpServerError.
 * `UPPER_CASE_WITH_UNDERSCORES`

 ## Names to Avoid